cmhh/snzts/README.md

 This repository contains:

+* `client` - prototype client libraries--just an R package for now
+* `docker` - docker containers for easy running and deployment of the service
-* tools to scrape and reshape time series data from the [Stats NZ website](https://www.stats.govt.nz/large-datasets/csv-files-for-download/)
+* `snzscrape` - a simple command-line utility for scraping the [Stats NZ website](https://www.stats.govt.nz/large-datasets/csv-files-for-download/)
-* a data service which exposes the scraped data
-* a basic R package which serves as a prototype client library for the data service.
+* `snzts` - source code for the data service, using the Play Framework.

 **Note: I work for Stats NZ, and it would not have been possible to reshape the data without arranging for the release of some internally-held metadata.**